-I’m about to sell my ground floor flat in Buckhurst Hill.
-Conveyancing is yet to be initiated, but I have recently had a yearly maintenance charge demand – should I leave it to the buyer to sort out?
+I’m about to sell my 2 bed apartment in Buckhurst Hill.
+Conveyancing solicitors are to be appointed soon, but I have just received a yearly maintenance charge demand – what should I do?

-Your conveyancing lawyer is likely to suggest that you should pay the invoice as you normally would given that all ground rent and maintenance payments should be allotted as part of the financial calculations for completion monies, so you should recover the relevant percentage by the buyer for the period running from after the completion date to the subsequent invoice date.
-Most management companies will not acknowledge the buyer unless the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
+The sensible thing to do is pay the maintenance contribution as normal as all ground rent and service invoices will be allotted as part of the financial calculations for completion monies, so you should recover the relevant percentage by the purchaser for the period running from after the completion date to the next payment date.
+Most managing agents will not acknowledge the buyer unless the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

-Where there is a absentee freeholder or where there is disagreement about the premium for a lease extension, under the relevant statutes you can apply to the First-tier Tribunal (Property Chamber) to determine the amount due.
+in cases where there is a absentee landlord or where there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to arrive at the price payable.

-An example of a Freehold Enfranchisement case for a Buckhurst Hill premises is 201 & 201a St. Barnabas Road in October 2013.
+An example of a Freehold Enfranchisement decision for a Buckhurst Hill residence is 201 & 201a St. Barnabas Road in October 2013.
 The Tribunal decided that the price to be paid by the Applicants for the freehold interest is £20,071.
-This case affected 2 flats.
-The unexpired lease term was 69.26 years.
+This case related to 2 flats.
+The unexpired term as at the valuation date was 69.26 years.